Can You Get Disability for Breast Cancer? How to Qualify

 This will help build the paper trail you need to get benefits.
 And more importantly, it’s critical for your health.

 Applying for disability takes preparation.
 You can win, but this system doesn’t make it easy.
 So it’s worth taking some time to understand how things work.

 The first step is to make a choice: Do you want to (a) Apply on your own, or (b) Get a professional to handle the process for you?
 Most successful applicants hire a professional — and for breast cancer patients in particular, that’s generally the right call.
 But not everyone needs to, and not everyone who wants to can.
 We’ll explain both paths and help you decide.

 How the process works

-Initial Application: You submit a lengthy written application, details on past work and treatment, and copies of your medical records.
+Initial Application: You submit a lengthy written application with details on past work and treatment and copies of your medical records.
 A government staffer reads your file and makes a decision.
-(Only 20% of people win at this stage; the large majority are denied.)
+(Only 20% of people win benefits at this stage; most applicants are denied.)

 Appeals: If you lose, you appeal your denial and eventually get a hearing with a judge.
 At the hearing, you get to submit additional evidence, speak to the judge directly, and cross-examine government experts.
 (Among people who make it to this stage, about 50% win.
 If you lose, there are several more stages of appeal.)

 Unfortunately, the process takes time: Three to six months to get an initial decision, and one to two years (or more) to get a hearing.